aflapan/sparseKOS/README.md

 ```
 # Functions

 There are three functions in `sparseKOS`.

 The first is `SelectParams`, which implements the automatic variable select methods used in sparse kernel optimal scoring.
 It has implementation
 ```
-SelectParams()
+SelectParams( Data, Cat, Sigma = NULL, Gamma = NULL, Epsilon = 1e-05)
 ```

 The second function is `Predict`.
 It has implementation